 If you have a lot of home equity, you might be frustrated that a Reverse Mortgage only enables you to use some of it.
 The HECM loan limit is currently set at $625,500.
 However, your actual loan amount is determined by a calculation that uses the appraised value of your home, the amount of money you owe on the home, your age and current interest rates.

 A Reverse Mortgage is a mortgage in reverse – that can be hard to get your head around.
-With a traditional mortgage you borrow money up front and pay down the loan down over time.
-A Reverse Mortgage is the opposite – you accumulate the loan over time and pay it all back when you are no longer living in the home.
+With a traditional mortgage you borrow money up front and pay the loan down over time.
+A Reverse Mortgage is the opposite – you accumulate the loan over time and pay it all back when you and your spouse (if applicable) are no longer living in the home.
+Any equity remaining at that time belongs to you or your heirs.

 The basics of Reverse Mortgages can seem so foreign to people that it has actually taken many financial advisors and personal finance gurus some time to understand the product.
 Many experts shunned the product early on thinking that it was a bad deal for seniors – but as they have learned about the details of Reverse Mortgages, experts are now embracing it as a valuable financial planning tool.